Skip to content

 Estrogens

-Estrogens are a group of steroid hormones responsible for many important functions in the body, especially in women.
-They are mainly produced by the ovaries, although small amounts are also secreted by the adrenal glands and by fat cells.
+Estrogens are a group of steroid hormones responsible for many important functions in the body, particularly in women.
+They are primarily produced by the ovaries, although small amounts are also secreted by the adrenal glands and fat cells.

 The role of estrogens

-Estrogens are present in both men and women, although they are present in greater quantities in women in whom they have an important role in sexual development and the reproductive system.
+Estrogens are present in both men and women, although they are present in greater quantities in women, where they play an important role in sexual development and the reproductive system.

-• Sexual Development (F): Estrogens are essential for the development of secondary sexual characteristics in females during puberty.
-They contribute to breast growth, hip development, fat distribution, particularly in the thighs, buttocks and stomach;
+• Sexual development (F): Estrogens are essential for the development of secondary sexual characteristics in females during puberty.
+They contribute to breast growth, hip development, and fat distribution, particularly in the thighs, buttocks, and abdomen;

-• Menstrual cycle and reproductive system (F): Estrogens play a major role in regulating the menstrual cycle.
+• Menstrual Cycle and Reproductive System (F): Estrogens play a major role in regulating the menstrual cycle.
 They are responsible for the maturation of ovarian follicles and play a key role in the release of the mature egg.
-They stimulate the growth of the uterine lining in order to accommodate a possible embryo in the event of conception.
+They stimulate the growth of the uterine lining to accommodate a possible embryo in the event of conception.

 • Bone Health (M and F): Estrogen helps maintain bone density and prevent bone loss.
-They play a role in regulating the balance between bone formation and breakdown.
+It plays a role in regulating the balance between bone formation and breakdown.

-• Metabolism (M and F): Estrogens influence metabolism, including the regulation of cholesterol levels and body fat distribution.
-They also impact insulin sensitivity.
-This is one reason why women may experience food cravings and/or loss of appetite during the luteal phase, when estrogen levels vary greatly.
+• Metabolism (M and F): Estrogen influences metabolism, including the regulation of cholesterol levels and body fat distribution.
+It also impacts insulin sensitivity.
+This is one reason why women may experience food cravings and/or loss of appetite during the luteal phase, when estrogen levels fluctuate greatly.

-• Brain function (M and F): Estrogens have effects on the central nervous system and may influence cognition, mood, and brain function.
-They have also been associated with the regulation of appetite and eating behavior.
+• Brain Function (M and F): Estrogens affect the central nervous system and can influence cognition, mood, and brain function.
+They have also been linked to the regulation of appetite and eating behavior.
 Again, this explains why their significant variation in the body can lead to mood changes or food cravings.

 Estrogen in the menstrual cycle

 Estrogen plays a major role in regulating the menstrual cycle.
-Estrogen levels vary greatly in people who menstruate during menstruation.
+Estrogen levels vary greatly among menstruating individuals during the menstrual cycle.

-Estrogen levels increase during the follicular phase , under the influence of the growth of the egg within the dominant ovarian follicle.
-In addition to having a role in the release of the mature egg, it stimulates the growth of the uterine lining during the follicular phase and at the beginning of the luteal phase in order to accommodate a possible embryo in the event of conception.
+Estrogen levels increase during the follicular phase , influenced by the growth of the egg within the dominant ovarian follicle.
+In addition to playing a role in the release of the mature egg, it stimulates the growth of the uterine lining during the follicular phase and early luteal phase to accommodate a possible embryo in the event of conception.

-If no pregnancy occurs, estrogen levels gradually decline at the end of the luteal phase.
-Its drop (concomitant with the drop in progesterone) triggers periods.
-At the same time, the joint drop in progesterone and estrogen levels signals to the pituitary gland that it needs to release LH and FSH again.
+If pregnancy does not occur, estrogen levels gradually decline at the end of the luteal phase.
+This decline (along with the decline in progesterone) triggers menstruation.
+At the same time, the joint decline in progesterone and estrogen levels signals the pituitary gland to release LH and FSH again.
 A new menstrual cycle begins.

 Influence of estrogen on the body and mood

-Estrogen, as a hormone that varies wildly in the female body during menstrual cycles, has been linked to various effects on mood and mental health.
-However, it is important to note that the relationship between estrogen and mood is complex.
-This can vary greatly from person to person depending on many factors, including individual hormonal levels, medical history, social and psychological context… That is, whether estrogen and its variation can impact the body feminine and mood, it would be wrong to attribute all the discredit to them.
+Estrogen, as a hormone that fluctuates wildly in the female body during menstrual cycles, has been linked to various effects on mood and mental health.
+However, it's important to note that the relationship between estrogen and mood is complex.
+It can vary greatly from person to person depending on many factors, including individual hormone levels, medical history, social and psychological context, etc. In other words, while estrogen and its variation can have an impact on the female body and mood, it would be wrong to give them all the credit.

 Here are some ways estrogen can influence mood and mental health: